Long Haired Jack Russell Pups

 A well-groomed dog with thick, luxurious, dense, and full-length hair all the way to the base of the tail will not only look good but will feel great as well.
 A well-groomed dog will resist scratching and biting which are common behaviors among rough-coated dogs.
 Grooming every two to three weeks should suffice to keep your pup’s healthy, happy and shiny!

-Read More: Jack Russell Terrier Obstacle Course
+Read More: How to Keep Your Jack Russell Terrier Entertained While You're Away

-German Shepherds also need their coats brushed.
+German Shepherds also need their coats brushed

 This brushing is done in between the two coats of hair.
 You may choose to use a brush or a comb.
 Use the right kind of brush for the right purpose.
 Soft bristle brushes work best for smooth coats, stiff bristle brushes are best for long coats or heavy-weight bristle brushes work best for short-scale or delicate coats.